Tax Information for International Students

 Austin, TX 73301-0215

-State Tax forms: Mail the completed PA-40 and one copy of the W-2 form to the address given on the form.
+State Tax forms: Mail the completed PA-40 and one copy of the W-2 form to the address provided in the instructions.

-Local Tax forms: Mail the completed local tax forms to the address provided on the form.
+Local Tax forms: Mail the completed local tax forms to the address provided in the instructions.

 IRS Resources for Foreign Students and Scholars